mariana-lab/test/README.md

 ## How to ...

-Explanations on how to use the project contents are welcome
+Explanations on how to use the project contents are welcome.